 Instead of running the specs manually every time you’ve implemented a little bit of functionality you can also use autotest which will run your specs automatically every time you save a relevant file.
 To do that you would have to install the ZenTest gem which includes the autotest command.
 You can install this gem by executing igem install ZenTest.

 And in a terminal window you navigate to the root of your rails project and type ir script/autospec.
 When you execute the command it will run all the specs.
-I will have autospec running 95% of the time when I’m developing rails applications.
+I will have autospec running 95% of the time when I’m developing rails applications, the remaining 5% is when I forgot to start it.

-Ok now that we are sure that our specs pass we can start thinking about the relations between the User and Status model. a status author can reply to a user
+Ok, now that we are sure that our specs pass, we can start thinking about the relationships between the User and Status models.
+So far, there are three:

+a status belongs to an author

+a status can belong to a reply to a user

-a status ca a reply to another status.isting 7.shows the code for these specs.
+a status can belong to a reply to another status.

+Listing 7.12 shows the code for these specs.

 Defining the relationships